jmau111-org/wireless_security/README.md

 Basically, if the device holds sensitive data (e.g., credit cards, confidential documents), then keep it in a secure location.

-Although, it might be problematic in real-world conditions, as people use smartphones for everything and anything, from entertainement to payments and administrative procedures.
+Although, it might be problematic in real-world conditions, as people use smartphones for everything and anything, from entertainment to payments and administrative procedures.

 #### Disable WPS